hatsumatsu/spring/README.md

 x.destroy();
 ```

 By default each spring runs its own animation loop via `requestAnimationFrame`.
-If you have a lot of springs you might achieve better performance by manually implementing a single animation frame instead of using `onUpdate()`.
+If you have a lot of springs you might achieve better performance by manually implementing a single animation loop instead of using `onUpdate()`.

 ```js
 // create spring